-This catalog and each subsequent catalog are supplemented by the rules and regulations stated in the Graduate Student Handbook and by appropriately posted bulletin board notices.
+This catalog and each subsequent catalog are supplemented by the rules and regulations stated in departmental publications and on the Website.
 Where conflict exists between any of these sources, the most recent rule, regulation, or policy will be controlling.

 All classes are offered subject to instructor availability and sufficient enrollment.